Pirates vs. Nationals Player Props Betting Odds

 Reynolds Stats

-- Reynolds has six doubles, a triple, five home runs, five walks and 20 RBI (28 total hits).
-He's also stolen four bases.
+- Reynolds has 31 hits with eight doubles, a triple, five home runs, seven walks and 22 RBI.
+He's also stolen five bases.

-- Reynolds hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .294 with three doubles, two walks and three RBI.
+- Reynolds will look for his sixth straight game with a hit in this matchup.
+In his last five games he is hitting .471 with five doubles, two walks and five RBI.

 Reynolds Recent Games